How to prepare for the Sanctuary Degree Service

 - Undergarments should match a member’s skin tone so as to not be seen through the white outfit.

 - Show off your beautiful face and don’t stress about your make-up.
 It is not required that you come make-up free, nor is it required that you come all decked out.
 Do what is natural to you.

 - And, by the way, nail polish is acceptable.
 Really.
 It is.

-- Minimal and no distractions in the name of the game here.
+- Minimal and no distractions is the name of the game here.
 Badge?
 Yes.
 Dangly pearl earrings your grandmother gave you?
 Sure.
-Pretty pendant that you found at an estate sale?
+A pretty pendant that you found at an estate sale?
 That’s cool.
 Engagement and wedding ring?
 Absolutely!
 Big, floral statement necklace in multiple colors?
-Save it for the banquet.
+Save that one for the awards banquet.

 If you have questions, feel free to email asa@AlphaSIgmaAlpha.org.

 Originally written in 2018 by: Christy Adams, Director of Collegiate Services

 Updated in 2022 by: Krystal Slivinski, Executive Director